Why is it that just before my birthday, the

 instance, when your kids start going to school, joining a carpool does not

-solid in your Mama Bubble, qualify what the point of a carpool is.
+require a new Cadillac Escalade to impress the Joneses.
+To keep your Mama Bubble intact, qualify the point of a carpool to yourself.
 A carpool gives each mother the opportunity

 to skip sitting in traffic, save gas, and invest that time toward achieving a